Tag: pain

 However, this is where ‘s words come in.
 We don’t owe anything (including vengeance) except love.
 Sounds kind of strange.

-We often operate in life as we owe people something.
+We often operate in as we owe people something.
 That may be true.
 That is what Paul wants to reset in our hearts.

 If we do things for others because we love them—truly, selflessly—that is revolutionary.